 - Heavy option.
 While SWAGCYCLE EB5 Plus is a bike you can pedal on its own, you’d be better off riding it in the assist mode.
 It has no problems with gears or handling, nothing like that.
 It’s just the bike weighs 48 pounds.
 If you’re not a very good cyclist, it would be a pain to ride it with the battery dead.

 - No headlights.
 If you plan on riding this bike at night, better grab a flashlight.
 SWAGCYCLE EB5 Plus is a great electric bike under 500 dollars, but it doesn’t have headlights.
 It can be dangerous at night, so gear up with a nice hi-viz vest and a flashlight.

-- 350W POWERFUL MOTOR: 350-watt high speed motor achieving top speed of 20-25km/h, powered by 36V battery, with a range of 25km means your e-bike commute just easier
+- 350W POWERFUL MOTOR: ANCHEER folding electric bike is equipped with a 350W high speed motor achieving top speed of 15-17 MPH, powered by 36V battery, with a range of 15 mile means your e-bike commute just easier.

 Ancheer is one of those folding ebikes under $500 that don’t need to be pedaled to get you places.
 You can just sit on it, rest your legs on the pegs, engage the throttle, and get to enjoy your ride.